-Quality Five: The partnership has an appropriate level of formality

-The formality of a relationship is the level of rules and structure that govern its activity.
-There is a wide range of types of relationships ranging to very informal to very formal.
-The least formal types of relations are non-binding, sometimes verbal agreements, where procedures and systems have not been agreed to.
-Formal relationships are highly organized systems where parties have committed, in writing, to working within specific procedures, and in which they are accountable to one another.
+Quality Five: The partnership has an appropriate level of formality organized systems where parties have committed, in writing, to working within specific procedures, and in which they are accountable to one another.
 Both types of structures have advantages and disadvantages, and can be appropriate during different phases of partnerships.